Safety While Dating

-There is plenty of advice for staying safe when meeting someone for the first time, but do people follow these tips as diligently as they should?
+One thing hasn’t changed, though.
+When meeting a person for the first time, there is always concern for personal safety.
+Of course, there’s plenty of advice for staying safe when dating or looking for someone to date, but do people follow these tips as diligently as they should?

 For a closer look, we surveyed over 960 people about their dating concerns, the safety techniques they use while on a date, and how much information they’re willing to share prior to meeting up.
 Curious how many people have been scammed by someone posing as a romantic interest, and how you can avoid the same fate?
 Read on to learn more.

 When it comes to finding a romantic connection in the digital age, steering clear of sexual predators isn’t the only concern.
 As much as it’s important to pick a public space for your first meeting and let someone know where you’re going (and with whom), it’s equally crucial to protect your personal information every step of the way.
 Lurking beneath a charming photo and a few casual conversations could be someone looking to swindle you out of money, steal your financial information, or worse.